Noise Aggregation Analysis Driven by Small-Noise Injection: Efficient Membership Inference for Diffusion Models: Experiments

 To validate the effectiveness of our method in practical application scenarios, we conducted attack testing on mainstream text-to-image generation models Stable Diffusion v1.4 and v1.5 provided by HuggingFace.
 We randomly sampled 1,000 images from the LAION-aesthetic-5plus dataset as the member set and sampled 1,000 images from the COCO2017-Val dataset as the non-member set.

-As shown in Table 5, Our method outperforms existing approaches in terms of ASR and AUC, but the attack effectiveness decreases noticeably compared with DDPM.
+As shown in Table~\ref{tab:stable_diffusion}, our method outperforms existing approaches in terms of ASR and AUC, but the attack effectiveness decreases noticeably compared with DDPM.
 We attribute this to the VAE-based latent diffusion process, where encoding images into a lower-dimensional space reduces information diversity and weakens our method’s ability to distinguish member samples.
 Moreover, the large-scale training dataset enhances the model’s generalization capability, making it more resistant to MIA.
-In addition, our method performs significantly worse than the baseline NaiveLoss on TPR@1\%FPR.
-We believe this is because NaiveLoss relies directly on the loss value for membership determination, making it less affected by components such as the VAE encoder.
+In addition, our method performs significantly worse than the baseline NaiveLoss~\cite{matsumoto2023membership} on TPR@1\%FPR.
+We attribute this to the fact that the method uses the loss value as the decision criterion, making it less affected by model components such as the VAE encoder.
+In particular, when the loss differences are minimal, the method can confidently infer that the discrepancies arise from training overfitting, thereby achieving high-confidence inference at low false positive rates.